cpetrich/counterfeit_DS18B20/README.md

 Sensors within each group are shown in what I presume is their order of manufacturing, based primarily on the ROM and corroborated somewhat by the order we purchased them.
 Data of Family A1 sensors with ``0x00`` trim values are not shown.

 The Maxim-specified temperature error is ±0.5 °C at 0 °C, and this interval is marked in the plot (a) by thin dashed lines.
-We see that Family A1 sensors have readings typically in the range of -0.1 to +0.2 °C, Family A2 has -2 °C, Family B1 between 0 and -0.5 °C, Family B2 around -0.5 °C, Family C around 0 °C (not enough data points to say for sure), Family D1 between -1 and +1 °C or worse, and Family D2 -- well, it's difficult to say from the data: they started off really badly with performance similar to Family D1 and may or may not have improved since (would need to measure more sensors to say for sure).
+We see that Family A1 sensors have readings typically in the range of -0.1 to +0.2 °C, Family A2 has -2 °C, Family B1 between 0 and -0.5 °C, Family B2 around -0.5 °C, Family C around 0 °C (not enough data points to say for sure), Family D1 between -1 and +1 °C or worse, and Family D2 -- well, it's difficult to say from the data: they started off really badly with performance similar to Family D1 and may or may not have improved since (would need to measure more sensors to say for sure.
+Limited measurements in 2024 indicated that they are much better than Family D1).
 Measurements were taken once every 10 seconds to avoid artifacts from self heating of sensors contained in probes (i.e. we found that reading once a second increases the temperature returned).

 An ideal sensors would only show discretization noise, i.e. have readings fluctuate between the two values that surround the actual temperature.
 This noise is shown in plot (b) as the standard deviation (``std(T)``) of nominally 20 temperature measurements.
 If all measurements are the same, ``std(T)`` is zero.
 If exactly one measurements differs by one discretization step (i.e. by 0.0625 °C) from the other 19 then ``std(T)`` is 0.014 °C, shown as the lower dashed line.
 If data are evenly split between two adjacent values then ``std(T)`` is 0.031 °C, shown as the upper dashed line.
 Data points between 0 and the lower dashed line indicate that more than 20 samples were used for that sensor, and data above the upper line indicate that readings fluctuated over a range of at least 2 discretization steps.
 We see that sensors of Families A, B, and C have essentially only discretization noise.
 In contrast, Family D1 produces shockingly noisy garbage (i.e. the actual measurement resolution is less than 12 bit), and sensors of Family D2 are also noisy at a level above the discretization noise.